 Do Something You Love

 I like to play my guitar when I feel stressed.
 The music soothes me and helps to clear my head.
 Although I’m a mediocre player, I enjoy spending time with the instrument.
-It’s important to find an activity you enjoy to help you refocus your thoughts and channel your energy into something positive.
+Finding an activity you enjoy helps you to refocus your thoughts and channel your energy into something positive.

 Take a Vacation